sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 | joyzepam  | … |               0.36 |           6 |                     2.16 |
 +-----------+---+--------------------+-------------+--------------------------+

-And so now our between group sum of squares is obtained by summing these “weighted squared deviations” over all three groups in the study:
+And so now our between-group sum of squares is obtained by summing these “weighted squared deviations” over all three groups in the study:

 |SS_b| = 1.14 + 0.18 + 2.16 = 3.48

-As you can see, the between group calculations are a lot shorter (when calculated b hand).
+As you can see, the between-group calculations are a lot shorter (when calculated b hand).

 #.
 In jamovi, we can calculate these sums, i.e., the values for |SS_b| and